GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/avatar-view/chat-presence-avatar-view/chat-presence-avatar-view.md

 ### `isOnlineIndicatorVisible`

-Bool to determine if the indicator should be shown.
+Boolean to determine if the indicator should be shown.

 ``` swift
 open var isOnlineIndicatorVisible: Bool = false